-Nancy Pelosi Used Donald Trump's Old Tweet Against Him & It's An Epic Burn
+Nancy Pelosi Just Burned Donald Trump With His Own Tweet & It's Epic

 It's pretty safe to say that at this point, President Donald Trump is the biggest human target when it comes to calling him out and making him look completely clueless.
 At this point pretty much anything that he says or does can be immediately contradicted.
 And if anyone is ever looking for ammunition to fire back against Trump, look no further than his Twitter account — which is exactly what the House of Representatives' minority leader did today.
 On Feb.
 12, Nancy Pelosi used Donald Trump's old tweet against him and his newly proposed budget to create a burn of epic proportions.